mikecole/mikecole.github.io/_posts/2014-02-16-2014-protect-yourself-online.markdown

 </p>
 <p>
 There are a lot of password managers out there that claim to be the most secure, but how can you be sure?
-Following the recommendation of my expert Troy Hunt, I use <a href="https://agilebits.com/onepassword" target="_blank">1Password</a>.
+Following the recommendation of expert Troy Hunt, I use <a href="https://agilebits.com/onepassword" target="_blank">1Password</a>.
-It was a little tough swallowing the fact that I was going to have to drop some hard earned cash on it, but it had several great features, was highly recommended, and has mobile apps.
-The Windows version is a little rough at the moment, but a new version is going to be release soon.
+It was a little tough swallowing the fact that I was going to have to drop some hard earned cash on it, but it has several great features, was highly recommended, and has mobile apps.
+The Windows version is a little rough at the moment but a new version is going to be release soon.
 I was told that if I bought now that I would obtain the new version when it was released, but I would urge you to contact their support and get the same assurance personally.
-I'm not even going to go into the features and how I use it as their <a href="http://help.agilebits.com/1Password_Windows/index.html" target="_blank">documentation</a>
+I'm not going to go into the features and how I use it as their <a href="http://help.agilebits.com/1Password_Windows/index.html" target="_blank">documentation</a>
 is superb.
 Try their 30 day trial; you won't want to stop using it.
 </p>